ganastor/htpc-download-box/README.md

 #### Usenet Introduction

 Another option to download is through a usenet provider.
-If Usenets are completely new, there are [introduction guides](https://www.binaries4all.com/beginners/) that shed more light on the concept.
+If Usenet is completely new, there are [introduction guides](https://www.binaries4all.com/beginners/) that shed more light on the concept.
 Just like with torrents, the whole process will be automated through the Servarr tools.

 However, An account to a Usenet provider and a Usenet indexer are required.